Low-dimensional solenoidal manifolds: Laminated harmonic maps and the Eells-Sampson Theorem

 \noi The map $\tilde{f}$ is of the form: $\tilde{f}(x,\mathfrak{g_1})=(\tilde{f}_{\mathfrak{g_1}}(x),h(\mathfrak{g_1}))$, where $h:G_1\to{G_2}$ is continuous, $\mathfrak{g_1}\in{G_1}$, $x\in{\tilde{M}_1}\times\{\mathfrak{g_1}\}$ and

 is a smooth map from the leaf $\tilde{M}_1 \times\{\mathfrak{g_1}\}$ into the leaf $\tilde{M}_2\times\{\mathfrak{h(g_1)}\}$.

-\noi The Cantor group $G_1$ acts freely, properly discontinuously and cocompactly on $\tilde{M}_1\times{G}_1$, therefore the solenoidal covering projection $\hat\Pi_1:\tilde{M}_1\times{G}_1\to\cS_1$ has a fundamental domain $\mathbb{D}$ of the form $\mathbb{D}=\mathfrak{D}\times{G_1}\subset\tilde{M}_1\times{G}_1$ with $\mathfrak{D}\subset\tilde{M}_1$ compact.
+\noi The Cantor group $G_1$ acts freely, properly discontinuously, and cocompactly on $\tilde{M}_1\times{G}_1$, therefore the solenoidal covering projection $\hat\Pi_1:\tilde{M}_1\times{G}_1\to\cS_1$ has a fundamental domain $\mathbb{D}$ of the form $\mathbb{D}=\mathfrak{D}\times{G_1}\subset\tilde{M}_1\times{G}_1$ with $\mathfrak{D}\subset\tilde{M}_1$ compact.
 If we restrict $\tilde{f}$ to $\mathbb{D}$ we see that all the previous estimates, like Bochner's identity and Moser-Harnack inequality, hold for each $\tilde{f}_{\mathfrak{g_1}}$, uniformly with respect to $\mathfrak{g}_1\in{G_1}$.

 \noi Hence, the heat equation evolves in each leaf as in the case of compact manifolds.
-If the sectional curvature of the leaves of $\cS_2$ are strictly negative, the Dirichlet integral is strictly decreasing and it is a convex function.
-We have:
+The main fact is: {\it if the sectional curvature of the leaves of $\cS_2$ is strictly negative, the Dirichlet integral \ref{energy} is a strictly decreasing, and convex function of $f$.}